ExplicITConsulting/set-outlooksignatures.com/details.md

 The '`sample code`' folder contains additional scripts and advanced usage examples, such as deploying signatures without user or client interaction.

 When facing a problem: Before creating a new issue, check the documentation, previous [issues](https://github.com/Set-OutlookSignatures/Set-OutlookSignatures/issues?q=) and [discussions](https://github.com/Set-OutlookSignatures/Set-OutlookSignatures/discussions?discussions_q=).
-You can also switch to the fast lane: <a href="https://explicitconsulting.at" target="_blank">ExplicIT Consulting</a> offers first-class [fee-based support](/support).
+You can also switch to the fast lane: <a href="https://explicitconsulting.at">ExplicIT Consulting</a> offers first-class [fee-based support](/support).

 You are welcome to share your experiences with Set-OutlookSignatures, exchange ideas with other users or suggest new features in our [discussions board](https://github.com/Set-OutlookSignatures/Set-OutlookSignatures/discussions?discussions_q=).